 Knowing the rules

 Trading and poker have rules, some written, some unwritten.
-For example, in trading there are rules on risk management, specific indicators, and treating it as a business.
+For example, in trading there are rules on risk management (one example, the 2% rule), specific indicators, and treating it as a business.

 Similarly, in poker, there are several rules, which include being disciplined, not playing when intoxicated, playing with funds you can afford to lose, and gambling to recover lost funds.